MrGKanev/StageGuard/readme.md

 ## Features

-1. **Staging Environment Indicator**: Displays a prominent red message at the top of all pages indicating that the site is a staging environment.
+- Displays a prominent message in the admin panel and on the frontend indicating a staging environment - only if WooCommerce is not installed

-2. **Password Protection**: Redirects non-logged-in users to the WordPress login page, ensuring that only authenticated users can access the staging site.
+- Automatically deactivates specific plugins.

-3. **IP Restriction**: Allows access only from specified IP addresses.
+- Prevents activation of certain plugins and provides a custom error message.

-4. **Plugin Management**: Automatically deactivates specific plugins in the staging environment.
+- Activates Coming Soon mode for WooCommerce (if installed).

-5. **Search Engine Visibility**: Automatically sets the site to discourage search engines from indexing it.
+- Modifies search engine visibility settings.

-6. **WooCommerce Coming Soon Mode**: Activates WooCommerce Coming Soon mode if WooCommerce is installed.
+- Provides password protection for the staging site.

-7. **Email Catching**: Prevents emails from being sent out from the staging environment.
+- Offers IP restriction capabilities.

-8. **Debug Mode Toggle**: Easily enable or disable WordPress debug mode.
+- Modifies robots.txt to discourage search engine indexing.

-9. **Robots.txt Modification**: Modifies the robots.txt file to disallow all crawlers.
+- Catches and logs emails sent from the staging environment.

-10. **Logging System**: Keeps a log of important actions for debugging and monitoring.
+- Includes WP-CLI commands for managing the plugin.

 ## Deactivated Plugins